lubojr/naucse.python.cz/lessons/beginners-en/comparisons/index.md

 Sometimes several conditions are needed.
 For this situation, we have the `elif` statement (combination of `else` and `if`).
 It's between `if` and `else`.
-You can repeat the `elif` keyword after the first `if`, but only one branch will be executed, to be precise: the first true one where the conditions are met.
+You can repeat the `elif` keyword after the first `if`, but only one branch will be executed, to be precise: the first one where the conditions are met (they are `true`).

 ```python